robtec/postfix-docker/README.md

 ## Setup

-Add add/update `files/users.txt` to control the system users created in the container
+Add/update `files/users.txt` to control the system users created in the container

 Build the image
 ```
 docker build -t postfix-image .
 ```

-## Generate TLS Certificates using certbot
+## Generate TLS Certificate using certbot
 ```
 # install certbot on your host machine, ubuntu for example

 https://certbot.eff.org/instructions?ws=other&os=ubuntufocal

-# update command with your domain and run
+# update the following command with your domain then run

 certbot certonly --standalone --preferred-challenges http -d ${MY_DOMAIN}